The Official Rules of the

-During the draft, 6 "Sleepers" will be randomly chosen.
-One player from rounds 1-2, One from rounds 3-4, three from rounds 5-6, and three from 7-8.
+During the draft, 6 "Sleepers" will be randomly chosen. two players from rounds 1-2, two from rounds 3-4, two from rounds 5-6, and two from 7-8.
 Any team who chooses not to submit a draft list/strategy (and I fill in a player) - this disqualified as winning the Sleeper award and a winner will be given to the next player slot.
-No offensive player can get player can get increased to an ability above 89, and no player on the defensive side can get increased above 82.
-That being said SP AC AG ST HA EN IN DI
+No offensive player can get player can get increased to an ability above 89, and no player on the defensive side can get increased above 84.
+As for special SP AC AG ST HA EN IN DI